 Office Online programs are compatible, with varying touch capabilities and functionality, on many platforms, as follows:

 - iOS - Also check out Microsoft Office Mobile for iPad, iPhone, Ipod with Office 365 Account

-While most Office Web App users are drawn to the portability on a mobile device such as a phone or tablet, Office apps can be used on a Windows or Mac laptop or desktop as well.
+While most Office Online users are drawn to the portability on a mobile device such as a phone or tablet, these apps can be used on a Windows or Mac laptop or desktop as well.